limyansky/personal_website/_drafts/Exploring-My-Lifetime-Spotify-History.md

 comments: true
 ---

-I went out to dinner with some close friends the other night, when the topic of music came up.
+I went out to dinner with some close friends the other night when the topic of music came up.
-We spent some time reminiscing about what we saw as the defining stages of our lives, and how our music tastes changed and developed along with us.
+Not upcoming concerts, new releases, or things of that sort, but rather reminiscing We spent some time reminiscing about what we saw as the defining stages of our lives, and how our music tastes changed and developed along with us.

 {% comment %}